binaryman008/Hackerrank-solutions/README.md

 # Hackerrank-solutions
-It contains all solutions of hackerrank
+I am posting all the hackerrank solutions each day solved by me ... maybe i will add explainations too